Itschrismorgan/septage-logger/readme.md

 *Heroku Deployment*

-The current app name on Heroku is whispering-beach-6783
+The current app name on Heroku is septage-fl

 Get the Heroku tookbelt from here: https://toolbelt.heroku.com/

 Use the following command to add a git remote that is attached to the Heroku app

-    heroku git:remote -a whispering-beach-6783
+    heroku git:remote -a septage-fl

 To verify that the above command work type the following command: